scylladb/scylla-rust-driver/docs/source/connecting/connecting.md

 After successfully connecting to some specified node the driver will fetch topology information about other nodes in this cluster and connect to them as well.

+The driver maintains its own pool of connections to each node and each connection is capable of handling multiple requests in parallel.
+Driver will also route requests to nodes / shards that actually own the data (unless the load balancing policy that you use doesn't support it).

+For those reasons, we recommend using one instance of `Session` per application.

+Creating short-lived `Session`'s (e.g. `Session` per request) is strongly discouraged because it will result in great performance penalties because creating a `Session` is a costly process - it requires estabilishing a lot of TCP connections.
+Creating many `Session`'s in one application (e.g. `Session` per thread / per Tokio task) is also discouraged, because it wastes resources - as mentioned before, `Session` maintains a connection pool itself and can handle parallel queries, so you would be holding a lot of connections unnecessarily.

+If you need to share `Session` with different threads / Tokio tasks etc. use `Arc<Session>` - all methods of `Session` take `&self`, so it doesn't hinder the functionality in any way.

 The driver refreshes the cluster metadata periodically, which contains information about cluster topology as well as the cluster schema.
 By default, the driver refreshes the cluster metadata every 60 seconds.
 However, you can set the `cluster_metadata_refresh_interval` to a non-negative value to periodically refresh the cluster metadata.
 This is useful when you do not have unexpected amount of traffic or when you have an extra traffic causing topology to change frequently.